OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-01.md

 ## Numbers 1:11

-from Benjamin, Abidan son of Gideoni;
+from the tribe of Benjamin, Abidan, son of Gideoni;

 ## Numbers 1:12

-from Dan, Ahiezer son of Ammishaddai;
+from the tribe of Dan, Ahiezer, son of Ammishaddai;

 ## Numbers 1:13